emery97/MAD24_P02_Team3/README.md

   - Recommendations allows user to view the available list of events that are happening in singapore.

 - **Dynamic Event Picture**:
-  - The event picture displayed below the header changes randomly.
+  - The featured event picture displayed below the header changes randomly.
   - Each time the user refreshes the page, a new image is shown.

 - **User-Friendly Footer**: